 However, the cherry on the cake was that the inventor of the patent in hand was present ( as researcher) in all the 3GPP documents used in the case, which gave us a stronger case in hand.

 Have a project which involves complex equations or mathematical expressions and is giving you a tough time?
-Fret not, we’re just an email away.
-Or fill the form below and our team will get in touch.
+Fret not, we’re just a click away-

 Authored by: Harjasleen Kaur, Prior art, Harman Singh, Prior art and Gayatri Sharma, Market Research.